 Their results can be viewed in one of two ways.
 You can generate their Progress Monitoring Results as explained here.
 Or, from the Progress Monitoring page, you can apply your filters and click on a student's status button to view their progress.
-Statuses can be TBD, Below Target, On Target, or Above Target.
+Statuses can be TBD, Below Target, or On Target.

 In this article we will cover:

 - Viewing weekly assessment details

 - Interpreting student results

 When viewing the graph there are several things you should notice:

 - At the top, you can see the level, subject, and date range for the active CBM.